dromotherm/documentation/pages/themis/Note_install_Themis.md

 ## Extra notes

-If the process described above does not succeed in resizing the filesystem, you can do it manually using gparted on a ubuntu desktop
+If the process described above does not succeed in creating a new /dev/mmcblk0p3 partition, you can do it manually using gparted on a ubuntu desktop

 Once things are done in gparted, you will still have to fix the sector size to 1024 :